dsimonaits/quiz-realm/README.md

 1. Visit [QuizRealm](https://dsimonaits.github.io/quiz-realm/) to get started.

-2. Create an account or log in to track your progress and continue learning.

-3. Browse our extensive quiz library and choose a quiz that interests you.
+2. Browse our extensive quiz library and choose a quiz that interests you.

-4. Start learning, one question at a time.
+3. Start learning, one question at a time.

 ## Technologies Used